 Preheat oven to 350F/180C.
 Lightly grease two baking sheets or cover them with parchment paper or silicone mats.

-You will also need a fork and an ice cream scoop if you are looking to get the cookies all the same size.
+You will also need a fork and a cookie scoop if you are looking to get the cookies all the same size.

 I used my ice cream scoop here in this picture.

-Place the balls on the prepared baking sheets and press flat with a fork into rounds about 2 1/2in/6cm in diameter, making a criss-cross pattern.
+Place the balls on the prepared baking sheets and press flat with the back of a fork into rounds about 2 ½in/6cm in diameter, making a criss-cross pattern.

 Step 8.